mmkal/handy-redis/README.md

 ```

 The resolved value returned by `exec` is a tuple type, which keeps track of the commands that have been queued.
 In the above example, the type will be `[string, string[], string]`.

+Note: `multi` results are strongly-typed only when using typescript 4.0 and above - for lower typescript versions they will gracefully fall back to a union type (for the example above, it'll be `Array<string | string[]>`).

 ## Development